 The Passion is brought to life by a cast of over a hundred, all in resplendent costumes, along with horses, doves and donkeys.
 This is a free performance.

 Featuring realistic scenes and a heart moving crucifixion and resurrection, The Passion of Jesus is an unforgettable Easter experience.

 As well as being historical, the story is educational and is as relevant today as it was 2,000 years ago, tackling issues of unity, forgiveness, acceptance and relationships with others.

-Saturday 15th April: Guildford High Street at 12pm and 2.30pm
+Saturday 31st March: Guildford High Street and Quarry Street at 12pm and 2.30pm